bio-guoda/preston-identifier-registry/README.md

 # preston-identifier-registry
-A registry of identifiers commonly used in biodiversiy informatics.
+A registry of identifiers commonly used in biodiversiy informatics available as a machine-readable versioned tsv file at [registry.tsv](registry.tsv).

 Also includes scripts to automatically track these identifiers across [Preston](https://preston.guoda.bio) repositories and datasets.